 Re-Training and Learning New Processes

 Training doesn’t stop after staff has learned the ropes.
 Regular refresher courses or opportunities for re-training are important to ensure all employees are performing their jobs safely.
 Beyond required learning sessions and revisiting safety requirements if there are concerns—for example, safety issues, OSHA violations, or accident reports—training is necessary if processes are updated or changed.
 Support staff members using clear visual cues with process reminders to reinforce learning, and always ensure floor marking tape and required signage are up-to-date and in good condition.
+To improve memory through repetition, consider applying a Safety School Kit in entry locations to remind employees of all visual cues they may encounter throughout the facility.
+Frequent exposure to visual cues can speed reaction time and ensures employees keep safety top-of-mind.

 Opportunities for Further Learning